 Leaving Albania was more eventful than I had hoped.
 A year earlier when leaving the country I was stopped at the border by Albanian customs.
 They told me I wasn’t supposed to leave my car in Albania for more than six months and it was going to cost €1500 to rectify the situation.
 But after some discussions and negotiations we paid a €100 bribe which was shared with their Montenegrin colleagues and we were on our way.

 Knowing my car would once again be in Albania more than six months while I was in Australia, we planned ahead and organised a day trip to Kosovo.
 Due to the carelessness of an acquaintance at the border I was mistakenly stamped in twice on my passport.
 That caused me a few problems when leaving this time but at least I had all the official exit and entrance stamps for my car.

 But apparently our little day trip wasn’t sufficient.
 According the the port authorities I couldn’t just leave the country with the car, I had to take it into the Schengen Zone and back.
-Visiting Kosovo or Macedonia wasn’t good enough.
+Visiting Kosovo or North Macedonia wasn’t good enough.
 That was news to me.
 I’m not sure they knew what to do about the problem but while deliberating they decided to undertake a very thorough customs inspection of my luggage and car.
 They told us they were looking for drugs and weapons which isn’t surprising seeing Albania is one of the major European ‘exporters’ of drugs.